g-leech/argmin-gravitas/_posts/2018-08-31-of-broadness-and-rank.markdown

 ### Contemporary grand systems

-The explosion in knowledge (or at least in the volume of writing) and academic incentives have led to intense specialisation in all fields.
-While there are some good reasons for specialisation (it's a special case of division of labour allowing more powerful work by the group), if there's a strong broadness effect (which, again, I haven't ascertained), this could hurt the prospects of contemporary philosophers later on.
+The explosion in knowledge (or at least in the volume of writing) and academic incentives mean intense specialisation in all fields.
+If there is an effect of broadness on long-term status (which, again, I haven't ascertained), this specialisation could hurt the prospects of contemporary philosophers later on.

 Is anyone building such systems today?
 The two clear examples I know are <a href="{{taleb}}">Nassim Taleb</a> and <a href="{{raz}}">Eliezer Yudkowsky</a>.
 Neither is primarily an academic, both sometimes have questionable judgment, but each is incredibly exciting in the same way that Kant or Nietzsche is exciting - if not more, since we have access to incredible resources they didn't, not least data and <a href="{{mcmc}}">simulation</a>.